oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 - Predicted prices drop around $600 when going from row BB (true row 2) to A1 (the section behind)
 - Tickets in the middle are more expensive (unless sitting behind the baskets)

+All three models back up the earlier findings regarding external game factors:
+- Better & big market opponents lead to higher prices
+- Prices are higher in games where Steph Curry plays
+- Friday & Saturday games are the most expensive
+- Tickets get cheaper as an event approaches

 ## Materials:
 [Full Write Up](https://oconnellryan.github.io/assets/fas-capstone.pdf) &nbsp;<br>